codalogic/cl-cs-utils/README.md

 stored code list.

-`HasCode()` returns true if the parameters of `soughtCode` matches the initial sub-set of the stored code list.
+`HasCode()` returns true if the parameters of `soughtCode` matches the initial sub-set of the stored code list (or the whole set of stored codes).

 `CodeAt()` returns the object at the specified index of the stored code or `null` if the index is too large.